 What kind of camera do I need for these workshops?

-In order to take full advantage of the opportunities and techniques I cover in my workshops, I recommend a DSLR camera.
+In order to take full advantage of the opportunities and techniques I cover in my workshops, I recommend a Digital or DSLR camera.
 However, the workshops are not about the media used to capture the image but more like the way we see the scene and value the light that affects its mood.
 In a few words, any camera will do.
 This could be a compact, consumer, prosumer, medium or large format, panoramic, digital or film.

 What other equipment will I need?